joeycastillo/sensorwatch.net/content/en/docs/watchfaces/settings.md

 minute.
 Otherwise - you will go to next minute.

 Note that changing anything will slightly delay subseconds counter.
-This is why this face sets seconds last to achiveve best precision.
+This is why this face sets seconds last to achieve best precision.
 Still, best possible precision is achieved with finetune face.